 Involving employees in automation

 The London School of Economics found that RPA delivers between 30% and 200% ROI in its first year of use.
-But in an interview with McKinsey & Company, Leslie Wilcox, professor of technology, labor, and globalization at the school’s management department, said companies would be wrong to focus solely on financial gain, in particular those derived from labor savings.
+But in an interview with McKinsey & Company, Leslie Wilcox, professor of technology, labor, and globalization at the school’s management department, said companies would be wrong to focus solely on financial gain, particularly those derived from labor savings.

 As Wilcox and other automation experts have pointed out, RPA tools – when used correctly – can deliver long-term benefits.

 For example, Equifax first tried RPA in 2016.
 “Think big but start small,” Quiros said.
 “We had a lot of questions about RPA: “Is it real?
-Will it bring the benefits that we expected? “
+Will it bring the benefits that we expect? “

 However, two big questions remain.
 “Can we do it globally, and can we do it so quickly?”

-RPA allows Equifax to now check “thousands of systems and thousands of processes that have not been analyzed for a long time,” Quiros said.
+RPA allows Equifax to check now “thousands of systems and thousands of processes that have not been analyzed for a long time,” Quiros said.

 Of course, such conversations can make employees worry about the safety of their jobs.
 But Quiros said that the corporate automation center of excellence had put RPA in the hands of employees, allowing them to see how it works and, in turn, get rid of their fears.

 As employees decide how best to use RPA, rather than leaving it to the IT department, he said they can recognize the work areas for which automation is best.
 “The business is responsible for launching the bot,” he said.
 “This is driving the [growth] of a culture of automation.”
 That way, employees don’t have to worry about robots taking their jobs, Quiros added.
 Instead, he said that if employees are promoting ideas for how RPA can make their jobs easier, Equifax will try to automate those repetitive tasks so employees can do more for the client.
 “They accept it.”